rticommunity/rticonnextdds-fluent-bit-plugins/README.md

 ---
 ## Building
+If you are building from a cloned git repository, you need to generate the configure script first.
+For this use the `bootstrap.sh` script

+After that just build like any other autoconf-based project.
+The `configure` script requires the following (mandatory) arguments:

+- `--with-connextdds`: must point to the directory where RTI Connext DDS is installed.
+- `--enable-target`: must specify the target build system

 - Use the `bootstrap.sh` script to (re)generate the autotools.
 - Use the `configure` script to build a Makefile.
 I.e.: